bradcypert/sandalwood/content/blog/using-nlp-to-categorize-customer-feedback-in-clojure.md

 ```

-This is one that I was excited.
+This is one that I was excited to see the outcome of.
 The tone is positive although it’s littered with sarcasm and our code picks up on that.
 It realizes the negativity and (mostly) marks it as so.

 ###### Happy Mail #2